sorukumar/blog/_posts/2024-04-17-Building-Metrics-to-Monitor-LN-Graph-Health.md

 - sorukumar
 ---

 The best set of metrics to gauge the health of Lighting network graph is actual metrics on [total payment, failure rate and processing time](https://docs.google.com/spreadsheets/d/1N6pCpZLaz-_lRV5K2WmqYq-NFaxfbdB_6aKsiAuEt84/edit?usp=sharing).
-Considering that info, until all nodes start sharing data is not available, for good reasons.
-It is important to develop and monitor meaningful metrics that are lead to these metrics, and can work as a proxy.
+Considering that info, for good reasons, is not available until all nodes start sharing data.
+It is important to develop and monitor meaningful metrics that can work as a proxy.
+If the newly defined metrics is lead to

 These metrics come from the graph literature.
 [Link1](https://reference.wolfram.com/language/guide/GraphMeasures.html) .
 LN graph has its own set of constraints and challenges, so the [metrics needs to defined](https://link.springer.com/chapter/10.1007/978-3-642-23780-5_13) for it.